The Little Mermaid Statue & Story – Hans Christian Andersen

 5. Hans Christian Andersen in Copenhagen

 Inspired by the story of the same name by Hans Christian Andersen, The Little Mermaid statue was created as a gift from the renowned brewer Carl Jacobsen from the Carlsberg Breweries in Denmark – and was unveiled on August 23 1913.
-Ever since it has stood at its location at Langelinie, receiving visitors from all over the world.
+Ever since, it has stood at its location at Langelinie, receiving visitors from all over the world.

 The brewer Carl Jacobsen became deeply fascinated by a ballet performance in 1909 at The Royal Theatre, namely the ballet about the delightful little mermaid.
 Subsequently, he asked the female ballet dancer in the lead role, Ellen Price, if she would model for the statue.
 Unfortunately, the ballerina declined to be a nude model.

 Where is the Little Mermaid statue located?
-The statue was produced in pure bronze, and The Little Mermaid found its place at Langelinie in Copenhagen, where she still sits gazing into the sea, welcoming visitors from near and far to Copenhagen and to Denmark.
+The statue was produced in pure bronze, and The Little Mermaid found its place at Langelinie in Copenhagen, where she still sits gazing into the sea, welcoming visitors from near and far to Copenhagen and Denmark.

-It is eye-catching that The Little Mermaid statue is twin-tailed, whereas most other mermaids usually are described, depicted and modelled as single-tailed.
+It is eye-catching that The Little Mermaid statue is twin-tailed, whereas most other mermaids usually are described, depicted, and modelled as single-tailed.

 Take a tour: Tivoli Gardens and Unlimited Rides Combo Ticket

-In 1837 the famed Danish author Hans Christian Andersen (1805-1875) wrote the fabled story ‘The Little Mermaid’ which was published by C. A. Reitzel in Copenhagen as part of the collection Fairy tales told for children.
+In 1837, the famed Danish author Hans Christian Andersen (1805-1875) wrote the fabled story ‘The Little Mermaid’, which was published by C. A. Reitzel in Copenhagen as part of the collection Fairy tales told for children.

 The Little Mermaid is so desperate to marry the prince that she gives up her mermaid life.
 She drinks the liquid and passes out.
 It is now the prince’s turn to find her.
-However, when meeting the prince, she cannot explain to him that she was the one who rescued him, since she is now mute.
+However, when meeting the prince, she cannot explain to him that she was the one who rescued him since she is now mute.

-The prince is soon hereafter supposed to marry a princess in a neighbouring kingdom, who turns out to be precisely the girl who found him after he was brought ashore.
+The prince is soon supposed to marry a princess in a neighbouring kingdom, who turns out to be the girl who found him after he was brought ashore.
 The prince is convinced that he can only love the one who rescued him, who he now believes is the foreign princess, and he happily accepts to marry her.

 Hans Christian Andersen ends the contemplative story of The Little Mermaid here – leaving it for the reader’s interpretation.

 The Little Mermaid Disney movie is an animated musical fantasy film from 1989, produced by Walt Disney Feature Animation and Walt Disney Pictures.
-It was based loosely on The Little Mermaid story written by Hans Christian Andersen.
+It was based loosely on The Little Mermaid story by Hans Christian Andersen.

-Not just one, but two video sequels (The Little Mermaid II: Return to the Sea and The Little Mermaid: Ariel’s Beginning) actually succeeded!
+Not just one, but two video sequels (The Little Mermaid II: Return to the Sea and The Little Mermaid: Ariel’s Beginning) succeeded!
 So did an animated television series.

 Hans Christian Andersen was born in Odense in 1805.
 He lost his father when he was only 11, and his mother then made an effort to provide him with even three apprenticeships: as a weaver, as a tobacconist and as a tailor.
 However, he didn’t show enough motivation and interest in any of these to continue one of these paths.
-He was attracted by books, stories and plays and sought for opportunities within one of these fields.
+He was attracted by books, stories, and plays and sought opportunities within one of these fields.

 When he was 14, he decided to move to Copenhagen to seek employment as an actor.
-In the beginning he earned a bit by singing in a choir at The Royal Theatre.
+In the beginning, he earned a bit by singing in a choir at The Royal Theatre.

-In 1835 Andersen published the first part of the collection ‘Fairy tales told for children‘ – including the stories The Tinder Box, Little Claus and Big Claus, The Princess and the Pea and Little Ida’s Flowers.
+In 1835, Andersen published the first part of the collection ‘Fairy tales told for children‘ – including the stories The Tinder Box, Little Claus and Big Claus, The Princess and the Pea and Little Ida’s Flowers.
 Two more parts followed during the next couple of years, including famous fairy tales such as The Little Mermaid story, The Emperor’s New Clothes and Thumbelina.

 Would you like to get inspiration for 3 days in Copenhagen?
 Then read Nyhavn, Tivoli Gardens, Christiania, Rosenborg… How to Spend 3 Days in Copenhagen